-3.2.1.
-Alternative A: The former project
+6. Alternative A: The former project

-The Former Project proposed to construct a 188-unit residential community housing development on the Project Site comprised of 169 market-rate and 19 affordable rental units, as mandated by Article VI of the Town of Ossining's Zoning Code.
-The Former Project also included a petition to rezone the 16.65 acre portion of the Project Site located in the Town of Ossining from the R-15 single family zoning district to a new Multifamily Residence 2 (MF 2) Zoning District.
+The Former Project proposed to construct a 188-unit residential community housing development on the site of the former Stony Lodge Hospital at 40 Croton Dam Road in the Town and Village of Ossining, New York.
+The Former Project comprised 169 market-rate and 19 affordable rental units, as mandated by Article VI of the Town of Ossining's Zoning Code.
+The Former Project also included a petition to rezone the 16.65 acre portion of the site located in the Town of Ossining from the R-15 single family zoning district to a new Multifamily Residence 2 (MF 2) Zoning District.
 No structures or paved areas were proposed within the 1.24 acres of land within the Village of Ossining, currently zoned S-50 single family residential.
 The portion located within the Village of Ossining was to be put into an open space easement to prevent future development on that portion of the Project Site.
 While this alternative would result in slightly less site disturbance and more preservation of open space than the Proposed Action, this alternative would have generated substantially more residents, school children, and traffic than the Proposed Action.
 The Planning Board finds the potential negative impacts to Alternative A outweighs its benefits and finds the Proposed Project least impactful to the community based on reasons set forth above.
 In addition, the Lead Agency finds that creating senior housing would provide additional benefit to the Town, which is currently not an available product within the Town of Ossining.

-3.2.2.
-Alternative B: conventional layout with R-15 zoning
+7. Alternative B: conventional layout with R-15 zoning